TodePond/TodePondDotCom/wikiblogarden/better-computing/worse-computing/artificial-intelligence/information/readme.md

 But what biases does it propogate?
 What environment has this model learned in?
 What were its influences?
 What informs its output?
 And was it pinterest[^data] and child abuse[^abuse]?
 And if it was, is that what we want?

-And if these biases are allowed to slip into our daily existence, what will happen?
+And if these biases are allowed to slip into our daily existence, then what will happen?

 [What will artificial intelligence do to us?](https://www.todepond.com/wikiblogarden/better-computing/worse-computing/artificial-intelligence/)